FAQ and Is a Bernedoodle Right for You

 This is a new page and will be undergoing continued changing until we get it fully up and running.

 2) Question: Do bernedoodles need exercise and do they make good running partners.
 Answer: Yes they need plenty of off leash run time and as such we find homes with a fenced in backyard do best for the puppies and adults.
 They do get hot fast so they can not be left outside for more than 10-15 minutes during the warmer months, especially in the Southeast/Southwest and have to have shade and fresh water and a way to get back inside when they are ready.
-As far as jogging buddies, they can handle some short jogs but there's likely better breeds you may want to target....standard poodles will keep up with the best runners!
+As far as jogging buddies, there's likely better breeds you may want to target....standard poodles will keep up with the best runners!
 Bernedoodles get way too hot.

 3) Question: How often do I need to brush my bernedoodle?
-When you pick up your puppy at 8 weeks of age, they won't necessarily have to be brushed but we recommend using a toothbrush to go thru the motions of brushing to keep them used to it as we start that process here.
+Answer: When you pick up your puppy at 8 weeks of age, they won't necessarily have to be brushed but we recommend using a toothbrush to go thru the motions of brushing to keep them used to it as we start that process here.
 Make this a very positive experience!
 Can use lots of praise and treats.
 Once you start really brushing (which you can do in lieu of the toothbrush), we recommend a minimum of 3-4 times per week or more often if they are going to be doing lots of swimming and you want to keep the coat a little longer.
 The bottom line is that like most thick coated dogs they will be prone to matting if you don't keep up on the brushing.
 We recommend a two tiered approach: 1) use a slicker brush following the coat lines of the dog to get the surface coat brushed out; and 2) then use a metal comb to work toward the base of the hair follicle to detangle any mats or keep mats from developing.
 We have a video pinned at the top of our FaceBook page at